loinik/nd-mods/README.md

 # Nancy Drew Games Mods

-Use these mods to enhance your Nancy Drew games.
+Do you ever think about any kind of mods for Nancy Drew Games?
+Could you ever want to unlock some feature of newer games or customize your game and make it more individual?
+Now you can use these mods to enhance your Nancy Drew games.

 ## Table of Contents
 - [List of Mods](#list-of-mods)